 This can easily be used with any book you are doing as a read aloud or in your guided reading groups. 😛 Simply have available the responses you would like your students to choose from (cover wise) and let them jot down their feelings about the reading in response. 😉

 8. Freebie Emoji Fun

-Now that you’ve had your fill of all the emojis, make sure to grab this tongue out freebie to get started on embracing emojis in your classroom! 😎 If you absolutely love the tongue, make sure to snag all 75 emoji faces for your writing center below!
+Finally, now that you’ve had your fill of all the emojis, make sure to grab this tongue out freebie to get started on embracing emojis in your classroom! 😎 If you absolutely love the tongue, make sure to snag all 75 emoji faces for your writing center below!

-So, are your kiddos as obsessed as mine are with emojis?
+To wrap things up, are your kiddos as obsessed as mine are with emojis?
 How would you use these emojis in your classroom?
 I would love to know more about your classroom!
 If you found this useful and want to share with your other teacher friends, pin the image above!
 And don’t forget to grab the complete set of Emoji Writing Crafts for your classroom! 😀